meatnordrink/uplift-blog/_posts/2020-01-06-types-of-therapy.md

 ## Therapies Closely Related to CBT
 **Interpersonal Psychotherapy (IPT)**
 IPT focuses on your relationships with others, which can include difficulties with communication or coping with bereavement.
-There's some evidence that IPT can be as effective as antidepressants or CBT, but research is still in the early stages.
+There's some evidence that IPT can be as effective as antidepressants or CBT, but more research is needed.

 **Behavioral Activation (BA)**
-BA focuses on the activities and behaviors that worsen your depression (like avoidance) and others that improve your mood.
+BA focuses on the activities and behaviors that worsen depression (like avoidance) and others that improve your mood.
 BA is also a central component of CBT.

 **Problem-solving Therapy (PST)**
 PST helps you generate and apply creative solutions to your problems.
 CBT treatments often include problem-solving strategies.